 The Andrew Lloyd Webber Foundation Training Programme

 This was a key strand of the Weston Jerwood Creative Bursaries programme and was designed to add value through providing a dedicated mentor, professional development training and networking opportunities for the bursary recipients over and above the support they received from their host organisation.
 The Andrew Lloyd Webber Foundation was one of the programme’s key funders and supported this development programme specifically, in line with their funding goals to nurture and encourage the next generation in the arts.
 There were four national training events throughout the year in Manchester, London, Glasgow and Birmingham focussing on areas of common interest for the full cohort of bursary recipients.

 The first edition of the programme, the DCMS Creative Bursaries Scheme, concluded in 2012 also yielding outstanding results.
 90% of bursary recipients were employed in the arts at conclusion of the evaluation, compared to 39% of the control group.
 Of hosts, 90% confirmed they would target less affluent applicants again, 60% extended their placement’s contract and 33% made the new roles permanent.

-In November 2015 the first alumnus of the inaugural edition, Aaron Wright, was announced Artistic Director of Fierce Festival.
+In November 2015 an alumnus of the inaugural edition, Aaron Wright , was announced Artistic Director of Fierce Festival.
 Aaron’s placement was with Live Art Development Agency in 2010.

 The Weston Jerwood Creative Bursaries 2014-16, ran from June 2015 to October 2016 and was designed and managed by Jerwood Charitable Foundation with the combined support of Garfield Weston Foundation, Andrew Lloyd Webber Foundation and J Paul Getty Jr Charitable Trust.